Sedation Dentistry in Perry Township

 Sedation Dentistry and How It Works

-Dr. Kyle Shank offers two types of sedation dentistry at our Indianapolis, IN dental office.
+Dr. Kyle Shank offers two types of sedation dentistry at our Perry Township, IN dental office.

 Nitrous oxide sedation is a mild inhaled sedative that helps patients with mild anxiety relax.
 It enters and leaves your system quickly, so it is safe to resume regular activities such as work and driving.
 It is so safe that we can even use it for children who experience nervousness or difficulty sitting still during appointments.